tarun1475/Bitcoin-Lightning-Nodejs/README.md

 # README #

-This is the back-end https server for bittmax application.
+This is the back-end http server for Otp verification application.

 ### What is this repository for? ###

 //Hello tutorial
-* bittmax-app-backend
+* max-app-backend
 * 0.0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)